Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 Returns the lock object for class loading operations.
 For backward compatibility, the default implementation of this method behaves as follows.

-1. If this ClassLoader object is registered as parallel capable, the method returns a dedicated object associated with the specified class name.
+1. If this ClassLoader object is registered as parallel capable, the method returns **a dedicated object associated with the specified class name**.
-2. Otherwise, the method returns this ClassLoader object.
+2. Otherwise, the method returns **this ClassLoader object**.

 ```java
 protected Object getClassLoadingLock(String className) {